2025-2026 Sem I

 Ethics

 Paper reviews: You are encouraged to discuss papers with your peers.
 But each review must be written independently.
 If two student reviews are found to be copied, both reviews will be penalized.
 It is encouraged to note in the header: “Paper discussed with student XYZ”.
 You can use LLMs to help you understand the paper.
 But the paper review must be written by you.
+All paper reviews need to be hand-written.

 Quizzes: Please do not share your quiz with your peers.